piskula/keycloak-production/README.md

 0 */12 * * * docker compose run --rm certbot
 ```

+## Port-Forward
+We often need to be able to reach into our VM through port-forward.
+When configuring e.g. with Putty, you need to
+specify source and destination in following way
+- `source` is address on your local machine
+- `destination` is address on VM

+in Putty forwarding port 5432 inside VM to 5433 on our machine will look like:
+`L5433 (source) - localhost:5432 (VM)`

 ## Keycloak Admin Information

 - Default admin username: `admin`